Giants of the Month Archive

 Giant Student of the Month

-Our Giant Student of the Month for October 2025 is Marissa Gonzalez, senior at Ross S. Sterling High School.
+Our Giant Student of the Month for November 2025 is Kenner Dahlquist, 7th grader at Gentry Junior School.

 Thank you to Houston Methodist Baytown Hospital for sponsoring this award.